Skip to main content

 #

-Native packages to install via the detected package manager (apt on Ubuntu/Debian, dnf on Fedora, brew on macOS).
+Native packages to install via the detected package manager (apt on Ubuntu/Debian, dnf on Fedora, brew on macOS, pkg on Termux).
 Idempotent — each package is checked with dpkg -s / rpm -q / brew list before install.

 [packages]